Making College Affordable

 The first step toward making college an affordable goal is to fill out the Free Application for Federal Student Aid, better known as the FASFA.
 Often students think they are disqualified from receiving financial aid for a variety of reasons, including their parents potentially make too much money, but the reality is that you don’t know that for sure unless you complete the application.

 You should also consider looking for scholarship resources outside of the FASFA application.
 Discuss potential options with your parents and be sure to check your school’s website for links to different scholarship opportunities.
 You might be surprised, but there is money out there, you just have to find it.
+Additionally, the Texas A&M System Board of Regents recently approved a scholarship to assist with and financial needs.
+Each university at the RELLIS Campus can assist you with the process.

 Seeking out scholarships, grants, work-study, loans and a good old fashioned paycheck are all in my top for tips for making college affordable.
+So, how can I help you from here?

 Manager of Enrollment Services